erwindevreugd/PSDataConduIT/README.md

 ## Getting Help

-To view the available command simply use the following command:
+To view all the available commands simply use the following command:

 ```powershell
 Get-Command -Module PSDataConduIT